-Creating a memorable customer journey is hard labour.
+Creating a memorable customer journey is a hard task.
 As marketers, we need all the help we can get.

 And who better to help us than technology?